dovetail-genomics/HiChiP/docs/source/index.rst

 - Enrichment of protein-directed chromatin features enables high-resolution contact map generation with less read depth.
 Compared to a high resolution restriction enzyme-based Hi-C, Dovetail HiChIP data enables visualization of higher-order chromatin features, such as loops and chromatin interactions, at a fraction of the read depth leading to significant sequencing costs savings.

-- This guide will take you step by step on how to QC your HiChiP library, how to interparate the QC results and how to call and plot significant interactions.
-If you don't yet have a sequenced HiChiP library and you want to get familiar with the data, you can download HiChiP sequences libraries from our publicaly available :ref:`data sets<DATASETS>`.
+- This guide will take you step by step on how to QC your HiChIP library, how to interparate the QC results and how to call and plot significant interactions.
+If you don't yet have a sequenced HiChIP library and you want to get familiar with the data, you can download HiChIP sequences libraries from our publicaly available :ref:`data sets<DATASETS>`.

 - The QC process starts with aligning the reads to a reference genome then retaining high quality mapped reads.
 From there the mapped data will be used to generating a pairs file with pairtools, which categorizes pairs by read type and insert distance, this step both flags and removes PCR duplicates.
 Once pairs are categorized, counts of each class are summed and reported.